 The Anapanasati Sutta is the one hundred eighteenth (118th) sutta in the Majjhima Nikaya.
 Anapanasati means “mindfulness of breathing” but the meditation is often referred to as Tranquil Wisdom meditation.
 The sutta is short but not easily understood without commentary.

 Venerable U. Vimalaramsi has written a clear explanation of that sutta, entitled: The Anapanasati Sutta, A Practical Guide to Mindfulness of Breathing and Tranquil Wisdom Meditation.

 Another clear, but different, explanation is provided by Venerable Ajahn Brahm in Mindfulness, Bliss and Beyond.
 Both of these books, when read together, provide a priceless introduction to the meditation “technique” taught by the Buddha.

-This hyperlink provides a very brief overview of the sixteen steps of Tranquil Wisdom meditation and shows how these two prominent teachers diverge in their teachings of this important sutta.
+This hyperlink provides a brief overview of the sixteen steps of Tranquil Wisdom meditation showing how these two prominent teachers diverge in their teachings of this important sutta.

 Venerable U. Vimalaramsi’s work has the advantage of including the entire text of the sutta, and Venerable Ajahn Brahm’s work has the advantage of practical teachings that make it easier to follow the sixteen steps.

 As we read and re-read both of these works, we learn more with each re-reading.

 As instructed by the Venerable Ajahn Brahm, we begin Mindfulness of Breathing with Present Moment Awareness followed by Silent Present Moment Awareness.

 We modify that by practicing metta/Loving Kindness meditation after Present Moment Awareness and then we flow into Silent Present Moment Awareness which natually appears as the Loving Kindness meditation is concluded.